A Quick Guide To Hope, Alaska

 A Quick Guide To Hope, Alaska was originally published in July 2020

-Obviously the gold rush is (mostly) behind us these days, so the main attractions for weekenders coming to Hope is for the fishing at the mouth of Resurrection Creek.
+Obviously, the gold rush is (mostly) behind us these days, so the main attraction for weekenders coming to Hope is for the fishing at the mouth of Resurrection Creek.

 Start here: The Ultimate Alaska Travel Guide

 Things To Do In Hope, Alaska

 Head down to Resurrection Creek when the pinks are running and get to fishing.
 You won’t miss the crowd down there in boots in waders.
 You will need an Alaska fishing license before casting out, so grab yours here.

 Hike Resurrection Pass